HAP Resource Center

 Physician with suitcase leaving hospital

-During August 2022, the Pennsylvania Supreme Court abruptly eliminated a rule that had stabilized the state’s medical liability system and protected Pennsylvanians’ health care for nearly two decades.
+In 2022, the Pennsylvania Supreme Court abruptly eliminated a rule that had stabilized the state’s medical liability system and protected Pennsylvanians’ health care for nearly two decades.

 Venue shopping has already returned to Pennsylvania.

 We’ve been here before, with bad outcomes—particularly for obstetrics and specialty care.
+The last time venue shopping was allowed in Pennsylvania:

 • It was difficult for the commonwealth to attract and keep health care providers